JanErikVoigt/xmpp-rs/CONTRIBUTING.md

 users of our library, or make end-users give up on software developed using this library.
 This also helps improving other software in the ecosystem.

+We will not accept changes (code or otherwise) created with the aid of "AI" tooling.
+"AI" models are trained at the expense of underpaid workers filtering inputs of abhorrent content, and does not respect the owners of input content.
+Ethically, it sucks.

 ## Keep commits short and meaningful

 To help with reviews, to facilitate reverts, reading and grepping through